22 August 2018

 Describe your initial feelings about starting this journey into te ao Māori.
 At the same time, could you tell me about your existing knowledge of te ao Māori before the Parenting Place's bi-cultural journey began?

-Initial feelings were positive.
-I was ready for this due to a number of experiences that had laid a foundation for me.
+My initial feelings were positive; I was ready for this due to a number of experiences that had laid a foundation for me.
 I have a strong sense of social justice and since I was a teenager I'd had a lingering sense of cultural guilt when I came across stories about New Zealand's history.
-I learned a little Reo in school - just the basics of counting, a couple of phrases, a few songs, a marae visit (Hone Waititi Marae back when the name was still "John").
+I learned a little reo in school - just the basics of counting, a couple of phrases, a few songs, a marae visit.
 I've always had an interest in language and history and would try to figure out the meaning of place names based on the small number of words I knew.

 Journey to Parihaka - Mt Taranaki